In the old days, having a security system meant that you would have to get a professional team inside your house to install everything.

-Using wireless devices, SimpliSafe allows you to just buy the sensors that you need and place them where you need them.
+Using wireless devices, the SimpliSafe system allows you to just buy the sensors that you need and place them where you need them.
 To make it even easier, SimpliSafe offers several kits that allow you to get all the sensors that you would require without having to think about it.
 And because SimpliSafe is modular, you can just add more sensors if you need them.

 SimpliSafe recently came out with an upgraded system, the All New SimpliSafe, which is smaller than the original but does things a whole lot better.
 It has twice the range of the original SimpliSafe device, its siren is 50% louder, and it also comes with new devices and safeguards that you would love.

 If you have a big home, you might want to buy the Knox, which includes six entry sensors, two motion sensors, a smoke detector, and a siren.
 If you want to be protected from environmental threats, get the Haven.
-All SimpliSafe packages come with the base station and the keypad.
+All SimpliSafe system packages come with the base station/control panel and the keypad.

 If you want to build your own system, you can buy the Foundation, which has the base station, keypad and one entry sensor.
 You can just add the devices and the sensors that you need.
-Or you can just custom-build your own security system from scratch.
+Or you can just custom-build your own home automation DIY security system from scratch.
 A side-by-side comparison of SimpliSafe packages shows you what to buy and what you get with each.